-Distance learning is also available at Riverside Community College.
-This program is designed for students seeking a flexible learning environment.
+Distance learning is also available for students seeking a flexible learning environment.
 There are four types of classes students may choose: online, hybrid, teleweb, and web-enhanced.

 The online classes are courses instructed via the Internet.
 There are no campus meetings and all assignments are completed online.
 The hybrid courses are twofold.
 The class meets on campus and also has online assignments.
 Teleweb courses may require some on-campus meetings or seminars; however, most of the coursework is completed by viewing lectures on video.
 Web-enhanced classes are traditional classroom lectures with the use of the Internet for some coursework.

 Admissions are open to all students interested in furthering their education, and who have graduated with a high school diploma or equivalent.
 Prospective students can apply to the college online at their website.
 Once accepted, students must take an assessment test.
 There is no application fee and no ACT/SAT test score requirement.
 Some specific programs, such as nursing, may have further requirements, so inquire with your department of choice before applying.

 The financial aid office offers a wide range of grants, scholarships, work-study, and loans to students who qualify.
 The school’s website provides detailed descriptions of all financial aid available to students and what steps are needed to complete the application process.
 All students are required to fill out a Free Application for Federal Student Aid (FAFSA).

 Student Financial Aid Details